7 Best Bass Guitar Straps for Comfort & Durability

 If you add to that the breathability and comfort, it might just make sense to bend your budget some for this one.
 Did I mention that there’s also a pick holder built into the strap?

 Here’s a bass strap that anyone should be able to afford.
 The Donner DR-1 has been designed for bass players of all ages.
-It can be adjusted to 25 or 50 inches in length.
+It can be adjusted to between 25 & 50 inches in length.
 It’s suitable for learning instruments and live shows.

 It’s not the thickest strap out there but it has the resistance you need for a heavier instrument.
 It’s also made from cotton which gives it a very soft and smooth feel.
 It may slide a bit but it won’t cut into your skin and you can wear it with or without a shirt on.

 The one downside would be the width.
 Unlike most bass guitar straps, the Donner DR-1 is just under 2 inches wide.
 It can still support the weight of a bass guitar but you may find it awkward to use at first.
 It doesn’t have that very secure feel of wider straps.

 Traditional leather ends are used for the locking mechanism with the added benefit of a string.
 You can use that to strengthen the lock or to use the strap on an acoustic guitar as well.
 The built-in pick holder can be very useful during live shows.

 If you’re looking to eliminate most of the physical strain, then the wider the better.
 This leather bass guitar strap is 4” wide.
 It offers a great deal of support and very good weight distribution even for 5 or 6-string bass guitars.

 It’s made of premium leather and comes with extra thick padding for even more comfort.
 It comes in one size with a maximum length of 54”.